-- A new manuscript titled “Comparative genomics analysis reveals high levels of differential retrotransposition among primates from the Hominidae and the Cercopithecidae families” as part of Daniel Tang’s PhD thesis has been accepted an an open access article at Genome Biol Evol.
+- A paper entitled “Comparative genomics analysis reveals high levels of differential retrotransposition among primates from the Hominidae and the Cercopithecidae families” as part of Daniel Tang’s PhD thesis has been published as an open access article at Genome Biol Evol.
 Among many new findings from this study, we demonstrated that crab-eating macaque genome has an extremely low level of DNA transposition, while the human genome was shown to be a very young and actively evolving genome by DNA transposition among the eight primate genomes we examined for the great ape and old world monkey groups of primates.

 - Our work (Part of Radesh’s PhD thesis) in sequencing the lavender genome was recently accepted for publication in journal, Planta, with its online version of the paper available at here and via ReadCube.
 Paper title: “De novo sequencing of the Lavandula angustifolia genome reveals highly duplicated and optimized features for essential oil production”.